 What is a Proof of Concept?

 A proof of concept (POC) is an early version of a product, idea, or technology designed to demonstrate its feasibility, functionality, and potential in the market.
 It serves as a preliminary study that validates whether a product can work as intended and addresses a specific need.
-POCs are commonly used to test core features and usability during different stages of the development lifecycle, ensuring that the concept is viable before full-scale development begins.
-The PoC process not only assesses technical feasibility but also market demand, making it a critical step in the product development journey.
+POCs are commonly used to test core features and usability during different stages of the software development lifecycle and, ensure that the concept is viable before full-scale development begins.
+The PoC process not only assesses technical feasibility but also market demand, making it a critical step in the product development process.
+Check also 5 mistakes that sink 90% of digital product failure.

 Proof of Concept vs. Minimum Viable Product (MVP)